purneshweta/knowMe/README.md

 # knowMe
-Chat to know more about Purneshweta Dash
+Chat to know more about Purneshweta